 10:45 – 11:15

-PN administration with Jane Fletcher, Consultant Nurse for Nutrition and Intestinal Failure,
+PN Administration with Jane Fletcher, Consultant Nurse for Nutrition and Intestinal Failure,

 University Hospitals Birmingham NHS Foundation Trust